idvorkin/idvorkin.github.io/_d/depression.md

 _(Quoted from Andrew Solomon's superb TED talk, as are many parts of this post)_

-Unless you've expereined depression, you can't understand it.
+Unless you've experienced depression, you can't understand it.
 Even having experienced depression, I doubt you'll have the words to describe, let alone discuss depression.
-Andrew Solomn's TED talk is gripping, depressing, funny, hopeful, and insightful.
+Andrew Solomon's TED talk is gripping, depressing, funny, hopeful, and insightful.
 If you' have a reason to read this post, you need to watch the video.
 It's worth the full 30 minutes.

 {% include youtube.html src="-eBUcBfkVCo" %}